 Everyone said it was the best bread pudding ever.
 Miguel said it was a magnificent bread pudding that could only be improved by a topping of praline pecan sauce.
 Alas, the only toppings I had to offer were ice cream and whipped cream.
 But I plan on learning to make praline pecan sauce for my next batch of bread pudding.
 Mayhaps everyone was just being polite about my bread pudding being the best.
 In any case, here's the recipe for my bread pudding (this amount is good for an 8"x8" pan.
 Double the recipe if using a 9"x13" pan): Patti's Bread Pudding 2 eggs 2 cups milk 2/3 cup sugar A shake of cinnamon 4 cups bread, cubed 1/4 cup raisins 1/2 an apple, peeled and cut into small, thin slices 1/4 cup almonds (or more if you like almonds) Preheat oven to 350 degrees.
 Grease an 8"x8" pan.
 Put the bread cubes into the pan.
 Beat the eggs, mix in the milk, sugar and cinnamon.
 Pour liquid over the bread, let stand until soaked.
 Stir in the raisins and apple.
 Top with almonds.
 Bake at 350 degrees for about 30 minutes or until the bread pudding is firm.
 Serve hot or cold.
 After dinner everyone sat around for a bit, ...then we sang Christmas Carols.

-...which included, of course, LOL Dolls (see post from 4/26/2018).
-In the afternoon the kids got a game of poker going, ...followed by a board game called "Don't Wake Daddy," which, judging from the squeals of delight and dismay of the players, seemed to be quite exciting.
-That evening we had Christmas dinner, our final dinner together at the Golden Eagle.
+In the afternoon the kids got a game of poker going, That evening we had Christmas dinner, our final dinner together, at the Golden Eagle.
 This time I opted for the rice pudding for dessert.
 And, while it was quite good, I would match my own rice pudding against this and any other rice pudding.
 This time I didn't say anything about it, though.
-After dinner we said our good-byes to my daughter, son-in-law, and the children, as they were leaving for Baltimore that night since they had an early flight back to Los Angeles in the morning.
-And the following morning, December 26, the rest of us said our good-byes.
+And the following morning, December 26, we said our good-byes.
 However, after my mother left for her daily Mass, the rest of us headed over to the Stargate for a final farewell breakfast before we went our separate ways, my daughter and son-in-law heading to D.C. to catch their flight to Chicago, ...and the rest of us heading back to Columbus.

 1 Comment

-On December 17 our daughter flew in from Los Angeles to spend a few days in Columbus before she, our son, Tom and I drove 505 miles from Columbus to Seaford, Delaware to spend Christmas with my 98-year-old mother.
-The plan was that we’d drive in from Columbus on Friday, December 21 and meet up at my mom’s house with my daughter’s husband and children, who flew in to Baltimore from Los Angeles on the same day that we drove and would arrive in Seaford later that evening.
+On December 21 Tom, our son Tommy and I drove 505 miles from Columbus to Seaford, Delaware to spend Christmas with my 98-year-old mother.
 Another of my daughters and her husband would fly in to Washington D.C. on Sunday, December 23.
 They had planned to spend the day visiting the national monuments and driving to Seaford that evening.

 …served with different sides and toppings.